Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Results

 \subsection{Hysteresis-like effects}

 In the first set of examples we assume that $q$ is given by Eq.~\eqref{ParabolicFlux} which, as previously mentioned, reduces Eq.~\eqref{IDESystem} to a simpler system of ODEs.
 In these cases we consider heterogeneity profiles that describe alternating patches of nearly constant wettability, in order to highlight some complex behaviors that arise.
 These include the pinning of the droplet fronts, which typically occurs in regions where $\theta(x)$ changes abruptly and points to substrate-induced hysteresis-like effects, as well as the constant-radius and constant-angle modes, previously discussed in Sec.~\ref{Sec:Introduction}.
-Indeed, for area changes following Eq.~\eqref{AreaFunc} and suitably chosen parameters $\bar{v}$, $\tilde{v}$, $p$ and profiles $\theta(x)$, the dynamics can be made to alternate between these two modes as shown in Fig.~\ref{Fig:ModeSwitch}, noting also the excellent agreement between the full \eqref{full} and reduced systems \eqref{IDESystem}.
+Indeed, for area changes following Eq.~\eqref{AreaFunc} and suitably chosen parameters $\bar{v}$, $\tilde{v}$, $p$ and profiles $\theta(x)$, the dynamics can be made to alternate between these two modes without treating both stages separately, as shown in Fig.~\ref{Fig:ModeSwitch}, which also highlights the excellent agreement between the full \eqref{full} and reduced systems \eqref{IDESystem}.
+Also noteworthy here is that similar observations were also reported by Pham and Kumar when considering numerically long-wave models of droplets in the presence of evaporative effects and a topographical defect for the cases of axisymmetric drops on impermeable surfaces~\cite{Pham2017} and 2D colloidal suspensions on permeable surfaces~\cite{Pham2019}.

-On the other hand, it is important to emphasize that this behavior is not particularly robust and is sensitive to the system parameters.
+It is important to emphasize that this behavior is not particularly robust and is sensitive to the system parameters.
 To demonstrate this, the calculation of Fig.~\ref{Fig:ModeSwitch} is repeated in Fig.~\ref{Fig:ModeSwitch2}, only changing the wavenumber of the heterogeneities and showing the evolution of the half-width $d(t)$ over a period after the fronts appear to settle to a periodic state.
-We observe that a different wavenumber can ultimately detune the dynamics of $d(t)$ shown in Fig.~\ref{Fig:ModeSwitch}(b) and the system is able to exhibit markedly different behaviors (from nearly complete pinning, Fig.~\ref{Fig:ModeSwitch2}(b), to enhanced spreading, Fig.~\ref{Fig:ModeSwitch2}(c)).
+We observe that a different wavenumber can ultimately detune the dynamics of $d(t)$ shown in Fig.~\ref{Fig:ModeSwitch}(b) and the system is able to exhibit markedly different behaviors (from nearly complete pinning, Fig.~\ref{Fig:ModeSwitch2}(a), to enhanced spreading, Fig.~\ref{Fig:ModeSwitch2}(c)).
 However, in principle, one can retune to the same qualitative dynamics by modifying other system parameters accordingly, e.g.\ the manner mass transfer occurs.